 I spent most of one day cooking and ended up with 30 meals either ready to go into the slow cooker/oven or cooked and ready for reheating.

 Although, it is a tiresome process when you do it, freedom from cooking and major clean-up for many days of the month, more than compensates.

 By using coupons, I was able to push my savings even further.
-To date, in the first two months of 2013, I have saved $180.03 by using coupons.
+To date, in the first two months, I have saved $180.03 by using coupons.